Itegories: Iteration and Trace

 \begin{example}\normalfont For $\mathsf{PAR}$, the parametrized iteration operator and trace operator given in Ex \ref{ex:PAR-trace} are precisely the ones obtain from the Kleene wand in Ex \ref{ex:PAR-wand}.
 Moreover, they are also given by the formulas in (\ref{eq:inf-trace}) and (\ref{eq:star-trace}). \end{example}

 We conclude by explaining how applying the matrix construction to an itegory gives a traced extensive restriction category.
-For the matrix construction, it is much easier to give a formula for the trace operator compared to the Kleene wand or the parametrized trace operator.
+Once one has matrices, it is much easier to use the trace operator rather than the Kleene wand or the parametrized iteration operator.
 To understand the formula for the trace in the matrix construction, we first need to understand what the trace of an $n + m \times n +p$ matrix is in a traced extensive restriction category.
 This amounts to understanding the trace formulas for matrices of size $1 + m \times 1 + p$ and $n+1 \times n+1$ respectively.
-We will explain how in either case it reduces to computing traces of $2 \times 2$ matrices.
+We will explain how in either case, it reduces to computing traces of $2 \times 2$ matrices.

-So let us start with a map $F: X + A_1 + \hdots + A_m \to X + B_1 + \hdots + B_p$, which is an $1+m \times 1+p$ matrix $F = [F(i,j)]$, where $F(1,1): X \to X$, $F(1,j+1): X \to B_j$, and $F(i+1,1): A_k \to X$, and $F(i+1, j+1): A_i \to B_j$.
+So let us start with a map $F: X + A_1 + \hdots + A_m \to X + B_1 + \hdots + B_p$, which is an $1+m \times 1+p$ matrix $F = [F_{i,j}]_{\substack{1 \leq i \leq 1+m \\ 1 \leq j \leq 1+p}}$, where $F_{1,1}: X \to X$, $F_{1,j+1}: X \to B_j$, and $F_{i+1,1}: A_k \to X$, and $F_{i+1,j+1}: A_i \to B_j$.
 As a short hand let us denote $\vec{A} = A_1 + \hdots + A_m$ and $\vec{B} = B_1 + \hdots + B_p$.
 Then its trace $\mathsf{Tr}^X_{\vec{A}, \vec{B}}(F): A_1 + \hdots + A_m \to B_1 + \hdots + B_p$ is a $m \times p$ matrix whose components are given by $\iota_i \mathsf{Tr}^X_{\vec{A}, \vec{B}}(F) \iota^\circ_j: A_i \to B_j$.
 However by \textbf{[Tightening]} we get that $\iota_i \mathsf{Tr}^X_{\vec{A}, \vec{B}}(F) \iota^\circ_j = \mathsf{Tr}^X_{A_i, B_j}\left( (1_X + \iota_i) F (1_X + \iota^\circ_j) \right)$.
 So expanding this out, we get that: